Limonia hardyana: Habitat

-Crane fly larvae are “benthic-dwelling” and take approximately two weeks to hatch.
+L. hardyana larvae are benthic and take approximately two weeks to hatch.

-Species Status

-Possibly extinct due to destruction of its habitat by boars or being eaten by other predatory insects.

 Discovery

-The Limonia hardyana was discovered by George William Byers a professor of Entomology at the University of Kansas in 1985.
+Limonia hardyana was discovered by George William Byers, an entomology professor at the University of Kansas, in 1985.
 Byers was the curator of the Snow Entomology Division of the Biodiversity Institute of the University.
-He continued to study crane flies until his passing in 2018.
+He continued to study craneflies until his passing in 2018.

 Conservation

-May become endangered if manmade water deviations continue, thus eliminating and redirecting the streams and water flows where the Liminia hardiana lives.
+Possible threats to Limonia hardyana include diverting waterways away from the species' habitat, thus eliminating its breeding grounds.
+Habitat destruction caused by wild boars and predation from other insects are also threats.